Rise to Success: Career Highlights of Hillary Clinton

 By September 2015, with her 2016 presidential campaign underway and beset by continued reports regarding her private email usage at the State Department, Hillary Clinton's favorability ratings had slumped to some of her lowest levels ever.

-By 2015 Hillary Clinton had fully reversed herself on the Iraq War Resolution, saying the vote in support had been a "mistake".
+By 2014 and 2015 Hillary Clinton had fully reversed herself on the Iraq War Resolution, saying she "got it wrong" and the vote in support had been a "mistake".

 2015: Joint Comprehensive Plan of Action

-In 2015, the multinational Joint Comprehensive Plan of Action happened after Hillary Clinton helped to organize a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program.
+By 2015, Hillary Clinton helped to organize a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program, which eventually led to the multinational Joint Comprehensive Plan of Action.

 In March 2016, Hillary Clinton laid out a detailed economic plan, which The New York Times called "optimistic" and "wide-ranging", based on inclusive capitalism.